 The Mercury Business Availability Center discovery process is the mechanism that enables you to collect data about your system by discovering the IT infrastructure resources and their interdependencies.
 It can discover such resources as applications, databases, network devices, different types of servers, and so forth.
-Each discovered IT resource is then delivered and stored in the Mercury Universal CMDB where it is represented as a managed CI.
+Each discovered IT resource is then delivered and stored in the configuration management database (CMDB) where it is represented as a managed CI.